 You can connect all platforms to TorGuard using OpenVPN protocol, which is always our recommended option.
 However, it’s only native to Windows and OS X, so you’ll have to install it on iOS, which only comes with IPSec and IKeV2.
-FYI, IKeV2 is also an excellent choice, but we would steer clear of IPSec.
 Also, you’ll have to use third-party software to install OpenVPN on Android, which is available for free on Google Play Store.
 You can use Viscosity to connect via PPTP and L2TP protocols, but we would advise against this.

 TorGuard features a “stealth proxy” option available on 5 US and 5 Japanese servers.
 They’re all connected with an encrypted SOCKS5 tunnel.